The climbing trip

 I had seen a few people attempting this line the day before.
 While belaying Remy at the crag and was hoping to finish it this trip.
 I carried an extra-quickdraw and a couple of prusiks with the intention of working out all the moves on this severely overhanging prow.

 Having climbed the first section without too much problem, I arrived at a superb rest after about 10m.
 After fully milking the rest.
 I proceeded to climb the steep section with good momentum.
-Trying to remember the sequences I have observed and at the same time figuring out hand and footholds.
-I couldn’t really see from the ground, and changing beta along the way to suit my reach.
+Trying to remember the sequences I have observed and at the same time figure out hand and footholds.
+I couldn’t really see from the ground and changed beta along the way to suit my reach.
 In my mind, I was just thinking of working out the moves and shouting, “take” when I get too tired.
 That changed when I find myself clipping in the last draw before the anchor.
 And it was then that I realized that a flash was a possibility!

 Trying my best to milk a sharp knee bar with my homemade knee pad.
 I struggled to recover my pumped forearms.
 And after a quick shake, I charged towards a small right crimp guarding the bulge and pulled hard on it with whatever I had left.
-A couple moves later, I found myself clipping the chains!
-I was in disbelieve as I have never come anywhere close to flashing such a grade!
+A couple of moves later, I found myself clipping the chains!
+I was in disbelief as I have never come anywhere close to flashing such a grade!